-For process-based student assessments, video may also be submitted where appropriate (for example, a video recording of a student working on verb conjugation and explaining how they conjugated a verb in the target language).
+For process-based student assessments, video may also be submitted where appropriate (for example, a video recording of a student working through a mathematics problem and explaining how they are moving through the process to solve the problem).

 For performance-based student assessments, submit video or audio recordings of the 3 students' performances.